-Housing inspectors are available 24-hours a day, 7 days a week to respond to emergency conditions; the majority of complaint inspections take place between 12:00 p.m. and 10:00 p.m.
+Housing Code Inspectors are available 24-hours a day, seven days a week to respond to emergency conditions; the majority of complaint inspections take place between 12:00 p.m. and 10:00 p.m.
 Inspectors investigate complaints made by tenants through the 311 system, Housing Court, Community Boards, elected officials, etc. Where appropriate, inspectors issue violations of the New York City Housing Maintenance Code and the New York State Multiple Dwelling Law.
 Inspectors also re-inspect violations certified as corrected by the owner, conduct dismissal request inspections (for owners wishing to clear their record of existing violations), provide in-office services to tenants and owners, and support the Housing Litigation Division (HLD) and the New York State Housing Court system in tenant-landlord actions.
-Code Enforcement inspectors also may issue vacate orders and respond to Fire Department- and Buildings Department-issued vacate orders in emergency situations such as fires and structurally unsafe buildings.
+Inspectors also may issue vacate orders and respond to emergency situations such as fires and structurally unsafe buildings.

-During each inspection visit, apart from the complaint condition(s), Code Enforcement inspectors are required to check an apartment for six conditions affecting tenant health and safety:
+During each inspection visit, apart from the complaint condition(s), inspectors are required to check an apartment for seven conditions affecting tenant health and safety:

-- Illegal locking window gates or obstruction of a fire escape window; - Child-proof window guards on non-egress windows; - Double cylinder locks requiring a key to unlock the door from the inside; - Local Law 1 of 2004 violations for lead-based paint hazards; - Missing or inoperable smoke detectors; and - Missing or inoperable carbon monoxide detectors.
+- Illegal locking window gates or obstruction of a fire escape window; - Child-proof window guards on non-egress windows; - Double-cylinder locks requiring a key to unlock the door from the inside; - Local Law 1 of 2004 violations for lead-based paint hazards; - Missing or inoperable smoke detectors; - Missing or inoperable carbon monoxide detectors; and - Self-closing apartment entrance and common area doors, where required.